dougblack/dougblack.io/markdown/metaclasses.md

 ## Type

-Before we answer that question, let's check out a particularly important part of python: `type`.
+Before we answer that question, let's revisit out a particularly important part of python: `type`.
 You probably know `type` as the function you use to check the type of a variable.

     :::python
-    >>> foo = "bar"
+    >>> foo = 'bar'
     >>> type(foo)
     <type 'str'>
     >>> x = 10
     >>> type(x)
     <type 'int'>

-But `type` has another, *way* more important use: it creates classes!
+But `type` is sneaky.
+It has another, *way* more important use: it is the thing that creates classes!
 The syntax is `type(name, bases, attrs)`.
 In fact,

     :::python
     class Foo(object):